Imanol Machuca: Unión Santa Fé

-Machuca started his career in Roldán with San Lorenzo.
-Spells soon followed with El Porvenir del Norte and Sportivo Matienzo, which preceded him joining the system of Talleres.
 In 2018, after a trial with Vélez Sarsfield, Machuca completed a move to Unión Santa Fe.
 After two years in the reserves, he was promoted into the first-team squad in October 2020 under manager Juan Manuel Azconzábal; penning pro terms on 28 October.
 Machuca made his senior debut on 29 October during a Copa Sudamericana second stage first leg home defeat to Emelec, as he replaced Juan Manuel García with two minutes left.